stephanlensky/hyacinth/README.md

 **Hyacinth** is a Discord bot which will automatically send you notifications for new listings or postings anywhere on the web.

-Currently, only Craigslist is supported, but the application is built to be easily extensible.
-Taking inspiration from the venerable [youtube-dl](https://youtube-dl.org/), Hyacinth provides a single interface for filtering listings and sending notifications while allowing new sources to be developed in a pluggable fashion.
+Taking inspiration from the venerable [youtube-dl](https://youtube-dl.org/), Hyacinth provides a unified interface for filtering listings and sending notifications while allowing new sources to be added separately with minimal additional effort.

 Hyacinth offers a number of advanced features for power-users, including:

 - Complex filtering rules, including text-based filtering using arbitrary boolean rules
 - Customizable polling intervals, allowing full control over how often the bot checks for new listings
-- Search batching, reducing the number of times listing sources are polled for each search and allowing for more searches before hitting the anti-bot measures many classified ad sites have in place
+- Search batching, reducing the number of times listing sources are polled for each search and allowing for more searches before hitting anti-bot measures

 For more information and the user guide, please head over to the [documentation](https://slensky.com/hyacinth/).